reneshbedre/reneshbedre.github.io/_posts/2020-03-23-linearreg.md

 - The y-intercept (a) is a constant and slope (b) of regression line is a regression coefficient.

 ## <span style="color:#33a8ff">Linear Regression (LR) Assumptions</span>
- - Observations should be independent of each other.
-Data collection for each variable should not be influenced.
  - Relationship between the X and Y variables should be linear
+ - Errors (residuals) should be independent of each other
- - Errors (residuals) should be normally distributed
+ - Errors (residuals) should be normally distributed with mean of 0
- - Errors (residuals) should have equal variance (Homoscedasticity).
-It means residual variance should be same for each observation.
+ - Errors (residuals) should have equal variance (Homoscedasticity)
-- Mean of Errors (residuals) should be 0

 ## <span style="color:#33a8ff">Linear Regression (LR) Outputs</span>
 ### Correlation coefficient (r)
 - r describes a linear relationship between X and Y variables